-2.4 Using a Wrapper
+2.4.3 Using a Wrapper

-PDFreactor can also be easily integrated in your web apps using one of the wrappers APIs, i.e. PHP, .NET, Python, Perl or Ruby.
+PDFreactor can also be easily integrated in your web apps using one of the wrappers APIs, i.e. PHP, .NET, Python, Perl, Ruby, Java, JavaScript, Node.js or Python Command Line.
 This has to be used in conjunction with the PDFreactor Web Service which is run by a Jetty web application server (see chapter Jetty (p.
-9)).
+6)).

-See also The PDFreactor Service (p.
-8) for information on how to start the service.
+See also The PDFreactor Web Service (p.
+5) for information on how to start the service.